 Disclosure: This post may contain offers and affiliate links to save you money and it also helps us to keep providing the best information.
 For more information, see our disclosures here.

-When is Wise Right for You (And When it Isn’t)
+When is Wise Work (And When it Doesn’t)

 Wise is a great way to transfer and even manage your international money especially if you want to send anything below $7000 USD ($7000 USD = Approx £4000 GBP, €6000 EUR, $10000 AUD, $10000 CAD, $10000 SGD, ¥800,000 JPY, ₹500,000 INR).